common name: black-tailed mosquito

 Figure 2.
 Distribution of Culiseta melanura in North America.
 Map by C. Roxanne Connelly, University of Florida.

-Eggs: Culiseta melanura is a multivoltine species breeding at least twice per season.
+Eggs: Culiseta melanura is a multivoltine species producing offspring at least twice per season.
 Eggs are oviposited in cool, acidic water with a pH of approximately 5.0 (Crans 1998) along the edges of swamps, flood plains and woodland pools (Hickman and Brown 2003).
 Approximately 100 eggs are laid on the water’s surface in bowl-shaped rafts 2.0 to 2.5 mm in diameter (Mattingly 1972).
 Individual eggs within the rafts are about 0.84 mm in length (Mattingly 1972).
 Culiseta eggs resemble Culex eggs in shape but are usually larger (Clements 1999).

 Figure 3.
 Culiseta melanura egg raft.
 Photograph by Deborah Arav and Leon Blaustein, University of Haifa.

 Larvae: The larvae of most mosquito species have a siphon (breathing tube) for acquiring air from just above the surface of water while submerged.
 Culiseta melanura larvae have long siphons that can be distinguished from those of other mosquito larvae by the presence of two or three setae (hairs) located at the very base of their siphons (Darsie and Ward 2005).
 Other identifying characteristics of Culiseta melanura larvae are a row of 8-14 setae running horizontally down the siphon and a single row of bar-like comb scales located on the eighth section of the abdomen (Darsie and Ward 2005, Crans 2010).

 Figure 5.
 Pair of setae at base of siphon of Culiseta melanura larva.
 Photograph by Eva Buckner, University of Florida.